Katczinski/test_task/README.md

 ### git branch busy_wait
 This branch never blocks on waiting for any operation to complete.
+### git branch blocking_wait
+This branch is using blocking epoll_wait to ease up on the CPU usage when no events are happening.

 ## Build
 The build targets are following: